pisecurity/opencv-manager/README.md

 # Overview

-`opencv-build-scripts` is a set of scripts for compiling OpenCV on Raspberry Pi, on:
+`opencv-build-scripts` is a set of scripts for compiling OpenCV:

 - various OpenCV versions
-- various Raspbian versions
+- for various platforms, including Raspberry Pi and clones
-- various RPi hardware
+- for various Debian/Raspbian versions
 - possibly including Intel OpenVINO support

-# License
+# Build scripts license

-Scripts are loosely based on `install-opencv.sh` script from https://github.com/milq/milq repository.
+Some scripts are loosely based on `install-opencv.sh` script from https://github.com/milq/milq repository.

 |                      |                                          |
 |:---------------------|:-----------------------------------------|